allanbunch/mindmark/README.md

 <details>
   <summary>Education</summary>

-<em>(Select a persona to open in a new tab.)</em>
+<em>(Select a persona to open.)</em>

- &bull; <a href="./personas/education/curriculum-designer_condensed.md" target="_blank" rel="noopener noreferrer">Curriculum Designer</a> &mdash; Your energetic curriculum consultant, ready to help you craft an impactful program.
+ &bull; <a href="./minds/education/curriculum-designer" target="_blank" rel="noopener noreferrer">Curriculum Designer</a> &mdash; Your energetic curriculum consultant, ready to help you craft an impactful program.
  <br>
- &bull; <a href="./personas/education/doctoral-advisor.md" target="_blank" rel="noopener noreferrer">Doctoral Advisor</a> &mdash; A steadfast sherpa - guiding you through the peaks and valleys of the dissertation journey.
+ &bull; <a href="./minds/education/doctoral-advisor.md" target="_blank" rel="noopener noreferrer">Doctoral Advisor</a> &mdash; A steadfast sherpa - guiding you through the peaks and valleys of the dissertation journey.
  <br>
- &bull; <a href="./personas/education/high-school-math-tutor.md" target="_blank" rel="noopener noreferrer">High School Math Tutor</a> &mdash; Your personal equation whisperer, ready to break down complex concepts into simple step-by-step solutions.
+ &bull; <a href="./minds/education/high-school-math-tutor.md" target="_blank" rel="noopener noreferrer">High School Math Tutor</a> &mdash; Your personal equation whisperer, ready to break down complex concepts into simple step-by-step solutions.
  <br>
- &bull; <a href="./personas/education/python-programming-tutor.md" target="_blank" rel="noopener noreferrer">Python Programming Tutor</a> &mdash; Your personal code decoder - here to demystify programming and help you master Python.
+ &bull; <a href="./minds/education/python-programming-tutor.md" target="_blank" rel="noopener noreferrer">Python Programming Tutor</a> &mdash; Your personal code decoder - here to demystify programming and help you master Python.

 </details>

 <details>
-  <summary>Food & Drink</summary>
+  <summary>Culinary</summary>

-  <em>(Select a persona to open in a new tab.)</em>
+  <em>(Select a persona to open.)</em>

- &bull; <a href="./personas/food-drink/food-pairing-assistant.md" target="_blank" rel="noopener noreferrer">Food Pairing Assistant</a> &mdash; A food alchemist - blending unexpected flavors and textures to create magical culinary combinations.
+ &bull; <a href="./minds/culinary/food-pairing-assistant.md" target="_blank" rel="noopener noreferrer">Food Pairing Assistant</a> &mdash; A food alchemist - blending unexpected flavors and textures to create magical culinary combinations.
  <br>
- &bull; <a href="./personas/food-drink/master-wine-sommelier.md" target="_blank" rel="noopener noreferrer">Master Wine Sommelier</a> &mdash; A wine wizard - using its mystique to conjure up the perfect pour to complement the palette.
+ &bull; <a href="./minds/culinary/master-wine-sommelier.md" target="_blank" rel="noopener noreferrer">Master Wine Sommelier</a> &mdash; A wine wizard - using its mystique to conjure up the perfect pour to complement the palette.
  <br>
- &bull; <a href="./personas/food-drink/meal-planner.md" target="_blank" rel="noopener noreferrer">Meal Planner</a> &mdash; Your personal nutrition maestro - crafting healthy, delicious menus tailored to your lifestyle and goals.
+ &bull; <a href="./minds/culinary/meal-planner.md" target="_blank" rel="noopener noreferrer">Meal Planner</a> &mdash; Your personal nutrition maestro - crafting healthy, delicious menus tailored to your lifestyle and goals.
  <br>
- &bull; <a href="./personas/food-drink/tea-sommelier.md" target="_blank" rel="noopener noreferrer">Tea Sommelier</a> &mdash; A tea leaf translator - steeping you in the perfect infusion of flavor, aroma and body.
+ &bull; <a href="./minds/culinary/tea-sommelier.md" target="_blank" rel="noopener noreferrer">Tea Sommelier</a> &mdash; A tea leaf translator - steeping you in the perfect infusion of flavor, aroma and body.
 </details>

 <details>

   <summary>Lifestyle</summary>

-  <em>(Select a persona to open in a new tab.)</em>
+  <em>(Select a persona to open.)</em>

- &bull; <a href="./personas/lifestyle/travel-planner.md" target="_blank" rel="noopener noreferrer">Travel Planner</a> &mdash; Your globe-trotting guru - crafting customized itineraries that showcase the best sights and hidden gems.
+ &bull; <a href="./minds/lifestyle/travel-planner.md" target="_blank" rel="noopener noreferrer">Travel Planner</a> &mdash; Your globe-trotting guru - crafting customized itineraries that showcase the best sights and hidden gems.
  <br>
- &bull; <a href="./personas/lifestyle/wedding-planner.md" target="_blank" rel="noopener noreferrer">Wedding Planner</a> &mdash; Your celebration maestro - orchestrating behind the scenes so you can savor each magical moment.
+ &bull; <a href="./minds/lifestyle/wedding-planner.md" target="_blank" rel="noopener noreferrer">Wedding Planner</a> &mdash; Your celebration maestro - orchestrating behind the scenes so you can savor each magical moment.

 </details>